 When standing straight, your kid’s skis should come to their nose.
 Though they are still fine if they land somewhere between the chin and the forehead.

 The chin is the short end of the spectrum while the forehead is the longer.
+However, if you have a beginner or toddler, having skis that come to chest level are fine as well.

 Reasons for Shorter Skies